josue78/react-boiler-plate/README.md

 # React Boiler Plate

 Base project for web applications developed with React, TypeScript, and Vite.
-Includes a complete setup with UI components, routing, internationalization, and development tools.
+Includes a complete setup with UI components, routing, internationalization, testing, and development tools.

 ## Description